 "Use privacy service"

-If you have this option selected, you're using our WHOIS Privacy service.
+If this option is selected, you're using our WHOIS Privacy service.
 This is the most common option at Porkbun since WHOIS privacy is free here.
-WHOIS Privacy is enabled by default, meaning that if you register a domain and someone queries our WHOIS server, we won't show your actual contact info, nor will we send it to the registry (for instance the .design or .horse registry.)
-Please note that a small number of extensions, such as .us, don't allow WHOIS privacy.
-We warn at checkout if a given extension doesn't support it.
+WHOIS Privacy is enabled by default, meaning that if you register a domain and someone queries our WHOIS server, we won't show your actual contact info, nor will we send it to the registry (for instance, the .design or .horse registry.)
+Please note that a few extensions, such as .us, don't allow WHOIS privacy.
+We warn you at checkout if a given extension doesn't support it.

 We've now added a new option, "redacted."
 If your domain was public before May 23, 2018, on that day, it was redacted.
 Redacted is similar in functionality to WHOIS Privacy with a few notable differences: